 Discover Open Minded people around you.
 SwingTowns finds who likes you nearby & connects you if you're both interested in seconds!
 On SwingTowns, you can connect with locals nearby or anywhere in the world.
 No matter what your style of non-monogamy (open relationship, swinging, polyamory or just open minded friends... whatever your unique relationship style), SwingTowns is the place to connect with people like you.

 Meet real, local swingers in your area for free (seriously).
-You'll find authentic profiles, written by real people just like you.
-SwingTowns is the friendliest site for swingers out there.
+You'll find authentic profiles, written by real people just like you!
+Party with both couples and singles at local swingers clubs using our sexy event calendar.
+Hooking up is easy at SwingTowns - the world's friendliest dating site!
 Even if you are new to the lifestyle, SwingTowns can help you start your journey into the Swinger Life Style.
-You'll find both couples and singles who are interested in friends with benefits, threesomes, wife swapping and/or group sex.
-So, come on In!
+You'll find people who are interested in swinger couples, friends with benefits, threesomes, wife swapping and/or group sex.
+So, come on in!

 SwingTowns.com is such a wonderful, accepting place for kinksters.
 If you are a Mistress or Master seeking a slave or vice versa, this is the place for you.
 Our Fetish community is full of open-minded singles, couples and groups with a kinky side.
 You'll find men and women looking for erotic BDSM, bondage and fetish play (in addition to the submissive and Domme roles).
 You might say it's Fifty Shades of Fetish Fun.
 Join your kink community now!